Last Update: 3/22/22

 Issues With Co-Ownership And Ways To Terminate A Joint Tenancy

-In Florida, two people can own a piece of real estate (like a single family residence or a vacation condo) together even if they aren’t husband and wife, or related in any way.
+In Florida, two people can own a piece of real estate (like a single-family residence or a vacation condo) together even if they aren’t married, or related in any way.
 The most common form of ownership, where more than one person owns an interest in Florida real estate, is called a “joint tenancy” and it is one of three kinds of ownership possible in Florida (the other two are “tenancy in common” and “tenancy by the entireties.”)

 Florida Joint Tenancy With Right of Survivorship Means Survivor Gets Full Ownership

 Under Florida law, when you add the words “right of survivorship” to a joint tenancy, that means full title to the real estate goes to the owner that survives.
 The “survivor” of the joint owners automatically owns 100% of the asset when the other joint owner passes away.